Question: What is Keenetic's Mesh Wi-Fi System?

 Answer: Mesh Wi-Fi works on all current Keenetic models (with index KN-XXXX and KeeneticOS version 3.1+).

-Two devices are enough to organize a Wi-Fi system.
-One router must play the role of the Main Router - the Wi-Fi System Controller, and an additional device is connected to it in the Extender Mode.
-Any model can be the Main Router or an extender.
+Two devices are enough to organize a Wi-Fi System.
+One router must play the role of the Main Router - the Wi-Fi System Controller, and an additional device is connected to it in Extender Mode.
+Any model can be the Main Router or an Extender.

 Additional information can be found in the article:

 Question: How is Keenetic's Mesh Wi-Fi better than simple repeaters?

 - Centralized management